blund/alan/README.md

 A turing machine implementation written to run programs from the book _Annotated Turing_.

 ## What does it do?
-The program is an interpreter for a made up syntax for defining _m-configurations_ for a turing machine.
-It translates these to bytecode, and then executes the bytecode on a very small virtual machine.
+The program is an interpreter for _m-configurations_ to be executed by a turing machine.
+It translates these to bytecode, and then executes the bytecode on a small virtual machine.

 ## How do I write programs?
 To ease the process of writing one of these programs, I wrote an interpreter that churns out bytecode(?) that the virtual machine can run.